-But how has all this fundraising helped Action For Children?
+How has all this fundraising helped Action for Children?
 Introducing…

 The Blues Programme

-The Blues programme, funded by Royal Mail Group, is an internationally acclaimed preventative course aimed for people aged 15-18 years-old who are suffering from, or who are at risk of developing a mental health disorder.
+The Blues Programme, funded exclusively by Royal Mail and Parcelforce Worldwide, is an internationally acclaimed preventative course for people aged 13-19 years-old who are suffering from, or who are at risk of developing a mental health disorder.
 75% of adults with lifelong mental health issues first experience symptoms by 18.
-We work hard to make a positive impact on the mental health of children and young people in the UK.

 Rowland Hill Fund